Privacy Policy

 4.1.
 Payment Processor

-Payment card data is transmitted securely to Borica AD (the Bulgarian national card payment operator) for the sole purpose of processing your payment transaction and complying with 3D Secure (3DS) authentication requirements.
-Borica processes payment data in accordance with PCI DSS standards and applicable data protection law.
+Payment card data is transmitted securely to Borica AD for payment processing and 3D Secure (3DS) requirements.
 NuoVolta does not store full payment card numbers on its servers.

 4.2.
 Service Providers (Data Processors)